 Bottom Line: A gluten-free diet can absolutely be healthy and sustainable.
 But because gluten is found in so many food types, it’s easy to exclude important nutrients when eating strictly gluten-free.
 It’s also easy to accidentally eat gluten.

-A healthy gluten-free diet involves eating certified gluten-free foods at the right portion sizes to fit your calorie needs and nutrient dense foods that include key micronutrients our bodies need to thrive.
+A healthy gluten-free diet involves eating gluten-free foods at the right portion sizes to fit your calorie needs and nutrient dense foods that include key micronutrients your body needs to thrive.